The Geek That Can Really Speak

-Sidd Chopra is a software developer, entrepreneur, certified project management professional, author, award-winning speaker and the CIO of a medical practice.
+Sidd Chopra is an entrepreneur, veteran IT professional, author, award-winning speaker and the CIO of a medical practice.

 Here are some highlights: